 Patients and Families

-ED: one adult visitor per patient without isolation precautions will be allowed for any extended stay ED patient, or special consideration.
+ED: One adult visitor per patient will be allowed for an ED patient.
 Two visitors will be allowed if patient is a minor.
-Visitation will be determined by the ED staff and communicated to the patient/visitor as not all rooms are private rooms and additional patient safety evaluation will be made.
+There may be times that additional limitations need to be made and will be communicated to the patient/visitor as not all rooms are private rooms and additional patient safety evaluation will be made.

-Surgical Services: one visitor/support person will be allowed per patient to be present during the intake process.
-Visitors must remain masked and with the patient during the visit.
-After the intake process, the visitor will be asked to wait in their car during the procedure then will be called and brought back in to be present during the discharge process.
+Surgical Services: One visitor/support person will be allowed per patient to be present during the intake process.
+After the intake process, the visitor will be asked to wait in the waiting area during the procedure then will brought back in to be present during the discharge process.

 • Be healthy and 18 years or older.